 15 Steps to find a Pain Doctor

-Chronic pain patients, especially those of us labeled “complex” are struggling to find care in the current climate.
+Chronic pain patients, especially those of us labeled “Medically Complex” are struggling to find care in the current climate.

-1. Request your records
+1. Request your medical records

 2. Ask for 3 referrals from your former pain doctor

-4. Contact your insurance company for a list of area doctors
+6. Contact your insurance company for a list of area doctors

 If all of the above fail….

-12. Contact local media to share your story
+14. Contact local media to share your story

-13. Contact legal aid.
+15. Contact legal aid.